-2. Relevant parts of these guidelines shall be distributed to all staff, students, and parents.
-They shall also be posted in media centers and computer labs.
+2. Relevant parts of these guidelines shall be distributed to all staff, students, and parents/guardians.
+They shall also be posted in media centers, computer labs, and flexible learning spaces.

 1. AUTHORIZED USER – Employees or students of the Richfield Public Schools, or visitors specifically authorized by the District.

 2. AUTHORIZED USES – All staff are authorized to use technology resources for administration, curriculum development, student instruction, personal productivity and professional development.
 Students are authorized to use technology resources for school-based programs and activities.
 Authorized visitors are able to utilize technology resources for school-based programs, school-based activities, or District approved activities.

 3. TRAINING – Development opportunities include online, district provided, externally provided, on site and off site instruction.

 1. TECHNOLOGY STANDARDS – Technology standards shall be periodically updated to include relevant technology expectations for staff.
 Staff shall have access to training related to professional expectations.